 Embark on an eastern adventure to the exotic cities of Uzbekistan, a historic crossroads on the Great Silk Route’s path across Central Asia.
-Explore the ancient cities of Khiva, Bukhara, Samarkand and Tashkent where towering minarets, glazed arches and gleaming turquoise domes etch the skyline and travel across deserts little changed since the days of Genghis Khan, the mighty khanate states and the Soviet Union.Book now
+Explore the ancient cities of Khiva, Bukhara, Samarkand and Tashkent where towering minarets, glazed arches and gleaming turquoise domes etch the skyline and travel across deserts little changed since the days of Genghis Khan, the mighty khanate states and the Soviet Union.Check dates and availability

 Kelly Lewis is the founder of Damesly and a women’s travel industry maven.
 Her greatest passion in life is helping women to travel the world and meet one another so that they may discover their own personal power and capabilities.
 She’s based in Portland, OR.